Skip to main content

 Career tips

 Persistence, determination and a love of live music and events is really important.
 Go to lots of gigs and get to know bands.
-You'll need to show them that you have great team work skills and the ability to adapt quickly in new situations.
+You'll need to show them that you have great teamwork skills and the ability to adapt quickly to changing situations.

 What it takes